redecentralize/alternative-internet/README.md

 * [Friendica](https://github.com/friendica/friendica) is a decentralised network which focuses on federation of social networking sites and projects into a common stream.

 * [Funkfeuer](http://funkfeuer.at/) is, just like Freifunk, a non commercial initiative for free wireless mesh networks.
 Funkfeuer is based in Austria and uses [OpenWRT](http://www.openwrt.net) as the firmware for the Routers.

-* [GNU social](https://gnu.org/s/social) is a free software microblogging and privacy-aware social platform that supports OStatus federation, based on [StatusNet](http://status.net/) and Mikael Nordfeldth's Free Social.

-* [GNU/consensus](https://gnu.org/consensus) is a GNU project to coordinate development efforts of free software for social networking.
-It recommends using the [AGPLv3+ license](https://gnu.org/licenses/agpl) and aims to inform free software developers about interesting projects and perspectives for a decentralized, freedom-respecting, and privacy-respecting online social networking environment.
-The GNU/consensus promotes convergence towards the use of the extensible [GNUnet Social API](https://gnunet.org/design-social-messaging-system).

 * [GNUnet](https://gnunet.org/) is GNU's framework for secure peer-to-peer networking that does not use any centralized or otherwise trusted services.